Linguine with Clams and a spicy twist… The secret ingredients in this meal favorite are spicy sausage, lime juice, and a hot pepper hard cider.

 The other day, I face swapped with my dog.
 Because why the heck not, right?
-If you don’t know what face swapping is (because you’re old like me, only you don’t work in social media and have young co-workers who force you onto social platforms no matter how much you resist), it’s basically a filter on Snapchat (yup) that allows you to swap faces with anyone you have a picture of.
+If you don’t know what face swapping is (because you’re old like me, only you don’t work in social media with young co-workers who force you onto social platforms no matter how much you resist), it’s basically a filter on Snapchat (yup) that allows you to swap faces with anyone you have a picture of.
 I’m not even going to post the face swap of me and Winnie because it’s creepy as anything and you’ll probably never talk to me again if you see it.
 Some things are just not meant to be.
-I did send it to Chris and he said he wasn’t sure if he loved it or was really disturbed by it… probably a combination of the two (you can follow me on Snapchat if you want at @suesa11) We live in some seriously weird times.
+I did send it to Chris and he said he wasn’t sure if he loved it or was really disturbed by it… probably a combination of the two.
+We live in some seriously weird times.

 That includes the world of alcoholic beverages, as well.
 I mean, have you seen how many ridiculous flavors of vodka exist these days?
 I feel like it’s only been somewhat recent that hard ciders have become popular and now my local liquor store has about a million of them.
 Chris recently brought Woodchuck’s Hot Cha Cha Cha! home for me and not only did I love drinking it, but I also knew I had to do some cooking with it.
 I just happened to see three different recipes for versions of linguine with clams in food magazine all on the same day and immediately began craving a slightly spicy version.
 I pretty much combined all of the recipes and accomplished my mission with the spicy hard cider, jalapeños, and a little bit of spicy sausage.